lin-zju/my-descriptor-space/README.md

 ## Results

 Here we provide some testing results with `MSNetV0`, `Superpoint`, `DAISY`, and two of our new networks based on descriptor space called `MSNetV1` and `MSNetV2`, on hpatches, hpatches viewpoint and hpatches illumination dataset.
-Details for these two networks are currently not publicly available.

 |            | All       | Viewpoint | Illumination |
 | ---------- | --------- | --------- | ------------ |